lemire/batched_random/README.md

 The code is portable and other compilers can be used.
 The performance of the C++ code might be sensitive to the C++ compiler used.
-Specifically, we find that `shuffle_23456` has relatively poor performance with GCC compared to LLVM/clang.
-GCC fails to optimize `shuffle_23456` properly.
-We recommend that GCC users prefer `shuffle_2`.